unswdb/NovaGraph-v2/src/features/visualizer/schema-inputs/README.md

 # Extending Schema Inputs for NovaGraph Visualizer

-The schema-inputs folder contains implementations of inputs directly mapped to types supported by Kuzu, as defined in [Kuzu Data Types](https://docs.kuzudb.com/cypher/data-types/).
+The schema-inputs folder contains implementations of inputs directly mapped to types supported by Kuzu, as defined in [Kuzu Data Types](https://kuzudb.github.io/docs/cypher/data-types/).
 During early development, we focused on types that we could clearly validate with edge cases we could anticipate, rather than supporting all types at once.
-If you decide to extend support to more types in the future, this guide will help you add new schema inputs to NovaGraph's visualizer :)
+If you decide to extend support to more types in the future, this guide will help you add new schema inputs to NovaGraph's visualizer.

 ## Steps to Extend Schema Inputs